blue-cakes/blue-cakes/README.md

 - 👀 I’m interested in science & technology
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on replit.com or any website :)
-- 📫 How to reach me through email or telegram
+- 📫 How to reach me: through email or telegram
 - 📧 Email: sarahsadiq2018@outlook.com (home)

 <!---